NextronSystems/thor-manual/usage/beforeyoubegin.rst

 THOR requires Full Disk Access (FDA) for some data like Mail, Messages and certain administrative settings for all users, while scanning macOS, although THOR itself must be executed with administrative privileges.

-You can grant FDA to ``TERMINAL`` (as executing application) on demand while scanning, by allowing access when prompted.
+You can grant FDA to ``Terminal`` (as executing application) on demand while scanning, by allowing access when prompted.
 Alternatively you can grant access before, to perform the scan unattended.
 Please keep in mind that also administrative privileges on the machine are needed to perform this change.

 To do this, navigate on your Mac to ``System Settings`` > ``Privacy & Security`` > ``Full Disk Access``: